qdrant/examples/qdrant_101_getting_started/README.md

 pip install qdrant-client pandas numpy faker
 ```

-After your have your environment ready, let's get started using Qdrant.
+After your have your environment ready, let's begin using Qdrant.

 **Note:** At the time of writing, Qdrant supports Rust, GO, Python and TypeScript.
 We expect other programming languages to be added in the future.

-## 3. Getting Started
+## 3. Getting started

-The two modules we'll use the most are the `QdrantClient` and the `models` one.
-The former allows us to connect to Qdrant or it allows us to run an in-memory database by switching the parameter `location=` to `":memory:"` (this is a great feature for testing in a CI/CD pipeline).
-The latter gives us access to most of the functionalities with need to interact with Qdrant.
+The two modules we are going to use are `QdrantClient` and `models`.
+The former lets you connect to Qdrant or to run an in-memory database by switching the parameter `location=` to `":memory:"`.
+The latter gives you access to most functionalities you need to interact with Qdrant.

-We'll start by instantiating our client using `host="localhost"` and `port=6333` (as it is the default port we used earlier with docker).
-You can also follow along with the `location=":memory:"` option commented out below.

 ```python